 Number 2.
-Bathe with a gentle, natural soap in cool water
+When bathing use a gentle, natural soap in COOL/WARM water

 Hot water can be a potential eczema trigger, it can irritate skin and cause it to flare up.
 The temptation of a nice hot bath is nice but when you or your child suffers skin flare ups it is always more suitable to bathe in cool or slightly warm water.
 It is also a good idea to limit baths and showers to just 10-15 minutes.

 Be conservative in the amount of soap used and remember, lots of foam is a sign of a harsh soap or wash.
-Choose natural soaps with no fragrances, preservatives or essential oils.
+Choose natural soaps with no synthetic fragrances or preservatives.

 Number 3.
 The after bath routine